Coulter jailed without bond, next in court February 1

-BLOUNTVILLE — Alan Coulter, 54, remains jailed without bond after a court appearance Monday.
+BLOUNTVILLE — Alan Coulter, 54, remains jailed without bond after a court appearance on Monday.
 Coulter has been in custody since Jan.
-21 after reportedly shooting a Sullivan County Sheriff’s Office deputy and holding other officers at bay during a subsequent nearly nine-hour standoff.
+21 after allegedly shooting a Sullivan County Sheriff’s Office deputy and holding other officers at bay during a subsequent nearly nine-hour standoff.

-According to an affidavit of complaint filed by the Tennessee Bureau of Investigation, those charges all stem from the incident that began about 12:45 a.m.
-Friday when SCSO deputies saw Coulter driving along Hickory Tree Road in Sullivan County.
-Police said they knew Coulter had active arrest warrants at the time.
+According to an affidavit of complaint filed by the Tennessee Bureau of Investigation, those charges all stem from an incident that began at about 12:45 a.m. on Friday when SCSO deputies saw Coulter, who they knew had active arrest warrants, driving along Hickory Tree Road in Sullivan County.

-A press release from the TBI later that day stated a traffic stop was attempted at the intersection of Riley Hollow Road.
-Coulter drove down that road, got out of the truck he was driving, and ran up a driveway in the 400 block of the road and into an outbuilding.
+A press release from the TBI later that day stated a traffic stop was attempted at the intersection of Riley Hollow Road, Coulter drove down Riley Hollow Road, got out of the truck he was driving and ran up a driveway in the 400 block of the road and into an outbuilding.

 • Two deputies encountered Coulter inside a garage and Coulter fired shots, striking one deputy.
 Both deputies returned fire and were in close proximity to Coulter during the gunfire exchange.